crcx/retroforth/doc/RETRO-Book.md

 block editor), and that proved to be the fundamental flaw as time went on.

-As RETRO grew it was evident that the model had some serious problems.
+As Retro grew it was evident that the model had some serious problems.
 Need to load code from a file?
 The VM and language had functionality to pretend it was being typed in.
 Want to run on something like a browser, Android, or iOS?
 The VM would need to be implemented in a way that simulates input being typed into the VM via a simulated keyboard.
-And RETRO was built around this.
+And Retro was built around this.
 I couldn't change it because of a promise to maintain, as much as possible, source compatibility for a period of at least five years.

 When the time came to fix this, I decided at the start to keep the I/O model separate from the core VM.
-I also decided that the core RETRO language would provide some means of interpreting code without requiring an assumption that a traditional terminal was being used.
+I also decided that the core Retro language would provide some means of interpreting code without requiring an assumption that a traditional terminal was being used.